Introduction: Living Frugally on One Income

 6) Grow a Garden and Can Your Food

-Gardening is an excellent way to produce fresh, organic produce at home.
+Gardening offers a fantastic way to produce fresh, organic produce at home.
 Not only can you save money by growing your own food, but you can also preserve it with simple canning methods.
 This will help ensure that you have a supply of healthy food throughout the year.

 Learning frugal gardening tips will help you to inexpensively grow a garden.